1921 See You at the Polo Grounds

 The Giants had to scramble to make their sixth Series appearance.
 As late as August, it was the Pittsburgh Pirates who were sitting pretty atop the NL, leading the Giants by seven games thanks mostly to a top-line pitching staff.
 But the Giants had something most NL clubs—the Pirates included—did not: Money.
 Manager John McGraw had built up much of the Giants with outright purchases of quality players; his top four starting pitchers (Art Nehf, Fred Toney, Jesse Barnes and Phil Douglas), who made up a steady, sure and solid rotation in 1921, had all been obtained as mid-season acquisitions from ballclubs that had more concern for their balance sheets than the NL standings.

 Desperately trying to catch the Pirates, McGraw made two more midseason deals with the impoverished Phillies.
-In one trade he got outfielder Irish Meusel, the brother of Yankee outfielder Bob Meusel who was suspended by the Phillies for “lackadaisical play,” even though he was batting .353 for them.
+In one trade he got outfielder Irish Meusel, the brother of Yankee outfielder Bob Meusel who was suspended by the Phillies for “lackadaisical play,” never mind that he hit .353 for them.
 In another deal, the Giants received utility player Casey Stengel, who was so happy to leave Philadelphia that he sped out to New York before McGraw “changed his mind.”

 The Giants would eventually win ten straight against the Pirates, finishing the year 16-6 in head-to-head combat against them; they won the NL pennant by four games.

 Rich or poor, McGraw still knew how to retool his team with a new wave of young and very talented players without missing a beat in the standings.
 Infielder Frankie Frisch, 22, became the latest sensation at the plate for the Giants by hitting .341, scoring and knocking in 100 runs each while leading the NL in steals with 49.
-George Kelly, a lanky 25-year-old first baseman, led the NL in home runs with 23.
+First baseman George Kelly, nicknamed Highpockets for his lanky 6’4” frame, led the NL in home runs with 23 at age 25.
 And a graceful young outfielder named Ross Youngs made it look easy with his fourth .300-plus season in four years as an everyday player.

 New York City was alive with anticipation for the metropolis’ first “Subway Series,” built up basically as a showdown between Babe Ruth and the Giants.
 But Yankee pitching set an early tone to suggest that Ruth wouldn’t be needed; Carl Mays and Waite Hoyt tossed shutouts in the first two games.
 Only two Giants, Frankie Frisch and Johnny Rawlings, were able to collect hits in either contest.
 The rest of the team was 0-for-46.